r4fek/rsylla/docs/tutorials/getting-started.md

-# Getting Started with rscylla
+# Getting Started with rsylla

-This tutorial will walk you through the basics of using rscylla to interact with ScyllaDB.
+This tutorial will walk you through the basics of using rsylla to interact with ScyllaDB.

 ## Prerequisites

 - Python 3.8 or higher
 - ScyllaDB or Cassandra running (locally or remote)
-- rscylla installed (`pip install rscylla`)
+- rsylla installed (`pip install rsylla`)

 ## Starting ScyllaDB